sagemath/trac_to_gh/Issue 4049.md

 # Issue 4049: Don't use the -i option to tar as it does not exist on most BSDs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4049

 Original creator: anakha